World Orphans Day

 This has caused many people, usually, Westerners, to decide to adopt children from impoverished countries to give them a chance at a better life.
 Sadly, this trend has also lead to a large number of scams being perpetrated on unsuspecting parents-to-be, many of whom have paid enormous amounts of money to adopt children who had been bought from their parents for very little.

 World Orphans Day was created by The Stars Foundation to raise awareness about the number of children in this world who lack something most of us take for granted: parents.
 The Stars Foundation’s wish was for this day to motivate people to do anything they can to help.

 How to Celebrate World Orphans Day

 As mentioned before, anything you can do to help could make a world of a difference to an impoverished orphan, so take some time to figure out what you can do and get to it!
-You could, for example, organise an event to raise money.
-There is also the possibility to sponsor an individual child in an orphanage of your choice in a particularly poor part of the world, or to invest in education programs that aim to give orphans a new start in life.
+You could, for example, organize an event to raise money.
+There is also the possibility to sponsor an individual child in an orphanage of your choice in a particularly poor part of the world or to invest in education programs that aim to give orphans a new start in life.
 There are many ways to help orphans and this annual day aims to bring those ideas to as wide an audience as possible.

 In 2017, various dignitaries and activists within the AIDS and ORPHAN communities are making an appeal to the United Nations to officially observe the second Monday in November each year as World Orphans Day.
 The Initiative will be featured at a ICASA conference of 10,000 world scientists, activists, and governmental representatives from around the world.